 MDA National Ambassadors

-Each year an MDA National Ambassador is chosen to represent the thousands of people living with neuromuscular disease and inspire the community through their personal stories.
-This year, two ambassadors – Faith and Justin – will be traveling the country and sharing our important mission with MDA partners, sponsors and supporters.
+Each year MDA selects National Ambassadors to represent the thousands of people living with neuromuscular disease and inspire the community through their personal stories.
+This year, MDA has three National Ambassadors representing the spectrum of people living with neuromuscular disease: Tana, Faith, and Justin.
+They will be traveling the country and sharing our important mission with MDA partners, sponsors, and supporters.